oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 {"id": "394", "author": "Jordan,PM,Paul,TNK6 R", "date": "2020-11-05T11:16:00Z", "comment": "Description is already described in 4.2.1.3.6", "target": "Description definition"}-->

-This optional element provides a means include single or multiline descriptions within a TOSCA template as a scalar string value.
+This optional element provides a means include single or multiline descriptions within a TOSCA file as a scalar string value.

 #### Keyname